wjsc/catalogue/README.md

 2. Execute npm run build
 3. Install serve : npm install -g serve
 4. Serve the static builded files: serve -s build

+-- This is a commit from an MCP server